Policies

 If an individual is incapacitated or otherwise unable to report the incident, others aware of the incident are encouraged to report it to Security or the Administration.

-Technology Policies and Guidelines
+Technology Policies & Guidelines

-The Community College of Allegheny County provides computing and networking services to members of the College community and other specified clients.
+The Community College of Allegheny County provides computing and networking services to members of the college community and other specified clients.
 Access to and use of computing and networking resources are privileges limited to authorized users and for approved purposes only.

 The Higher Education Opportunity Act (HEOA) was signed into law on August 14, 2008.
 Final regulations were issued on October 29, 2009.
-Enforcement of the HEOA provisions formally begins July 1, 2010 and all colleges and universities are required to make a good-faith effort at compliance.
+Enforcement of the HEOA provisions formally began July 1, 2010, and all colleges and universities are required to make a good-faith effort at compliance.
 Several sections of the HEOA deal with unauthorized file sharing on campus networks, imposing three general requirements on all U.S. colleges and universities:

 • An annual disclosure to students describing federal copyright law and college policies related to violating copyright law.